patrickcate/portfolio/_project/renwick.md

 ---

-Brochure advertising the Renwick American Art Museum in Washington, D.C.
+Brochure advertising the _Renwick American Art Museum_ in Washington, D.C.
 The brochure highlights the museum’s history and exhibits, as well as tour information and directions.
 All photos are of pieces currently on display at the museum.
-The cover features one of the museum's most popular pieces "Game Fish"
+The cover features one of the museum's most popular pieces "Game Fish".